Riabdulm/Image-Processing-with-AI/README.md

 iv.
 KMeans Clustering.

-The outcome of the application of these different models are given below.
+The outcome of the application of these different models are given below with links to each of the codes.
+Conclusion is also given on the most accurate model.

 ## The results of the application of the Models: